EXERCISE, PUBLICATION, FACT SHEET

 Cyber Storm 2020 Goal and Objectives

-Cyber Storm 2020 was designed to to strengthen cybersecurity preparedness and response capabilities by exercising policies, processes, and procedures for identifying and responding to a multi-sector cyberattack targeting critical infrastructure.
+Cyber Storm 2020 was designed to strengthen cybersecurity preparedness and response capabilities by exercising policies, processes, and procedures for identifying and responding to a multi-sector cyberattack targeting critical infrastructure.

 Cyber Storm 2020’s specific objectives were to: